akio7624/ApkIdxTemplate/README.md

 * $(512 \times 7) - 1 = 3583$.
 This size can hold the file, but since the smaller value of 3071 exists, there's no need to calculate further.

 The block size is determined to be 3071 bytes.
 The padding size becomes $3071 - 2752 = 319$ bytes.
 After adding this file, it will be padded with 319 bytes of `0`s at the end, and then the next file will be listed in the same manner.

+### Padding for Entire ROOT Files (ROOT FILES PADDING)

+If there are ROOT files listed, followed by archives, padding must be added between the ROOT files and the archives.

+This padding is assumed to be applied so that the combined size of all ROOT files and any existing padding is divisible by 2048.

+If only ROOT files are listed and the file ends, or if there are no ROOT files at all (specifically, when the SIZE of all ROOT files is 0), padding may not be necessary.
+In some cases, even when ROOT files exist but have a size of 0, no padding is added.

 ### Listing of Archives and Structure of Archives
 Once all ROOT files are listed, it's time to list the archives.
 If the value of `ARCHIVE SEG SIZE` in the `PACKFSLS` table is 0, it means that archives are not included, so this step can be skipped.